vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 In addition, limit the use of music and non-required audio through the day.
 In particular:

-* No music or other non-required audio until I have completed my morning exercise
+* No music or other non-required audio until I have completed my morning exercise (and ideally for at least 30 minutes afterward or until I am back to a normal heart rate), with the exception of music specifically tied to exercises such as humming exercises

 * No music or other non-required audio for at least one hour prior to my 1-hour-notice-to-sleep time